-We are committed to creating a safe and inclusive working environment where everyone can express their talents.
-Our Employees are our most important asset and, therefore, we recognise and value the role that each person plays in the success of our business.
+We are committed to creating a safe and inclusive working can express their talents.
+Our Employees are our therefore, we recognise person plays in the success of our business.

-We aim to create shared value and positively contribute to sustainable development where we operate, aware of the importance of dialogue, collaboration and respect for the community.
+value and positively

+contribute to sustainable

+development where we

+operate, aware of the

+importance of dialogue,

+collaboration and respect

+for the community.